 Car and driver

 There are currently no commercial flights to Battambang airport.
-To get to Battambang from Siem Reap we like to hire a private car and driver (from US$35-45), which is the fastest and most comfortable means of getting there.
+You have to fly into Siem Reap or Phnom Penh first and then travel on to Battambang.
+To get to Battambang from Siem Reap we usually hire a private car and driver (from US$35-50, depending on the type of car), which is the fastest and most comfortable means of getting there.
 We have an excellent driver we use, Mr Sophen, who you can reach on 855 (0) 69 606 306.
 Tell Sophen we sent you.
-Or you could book a driver through Sopheakna Travel in Siem Reap (email@example.com; 855 (0) 63 968 895).
-Her drivers speak little English so give Sopheak the name of your hotel, address and phone number, have it written down, and keep Sopheak’s number handy.
-Hotels in Battambang can organise a car and driver to return to Siem Reap for US$40-50, or to take you to the Thai border or Phnom Penh.
+Or you could book a driver through Sopheakna Travel in Siem Reap; 855 (0) 63 968 895).
+Her drivers speak little English so give her the name of your hotel, address and phone number, have it written down, and keep her number handy.
+Hotels in Battambang can organise a car and driver to return to Siem Reap for US$40-50, or to take you to the Thai border for US$35.

 Numerous bus companies travel between Battambang and Phnom Penh (over 20 buses a day, $6, six hours), Siem Reap (four buses a day, $6, 3.5 hours), and Bangkok via the Cambodian-Thai border town of Poipet.
 From Bangkok’s Mo Chit/Northern Bus Terminal and Ekkamai Terminal. (more frequent but not direct).
 The two best bus companies in Battambang are Capitol (053 953 040) and Sorya (092 181 804).
 Capitol offers two services a day to Bangkok (7.45am and noon, $13, 8 hours).

-There are currently no train services to Battambang within Cambodia, although this is set to change.
-It is possible to take the train from Bangkok’s Hualamphong station, which will get you close to the Thai border and then you can take a car and driver, bus or share taxi.
-Many travellers like to take the early morning train (dep.
+From Thailand, you can take the early morning train from Bangkok’s Hualamphong station to Aranyaprathat (dep.
 5.55am, arr.
-11.35am; 48 baht/US$1.50; see the Thai Railways site for more details) to Aranyaprathat, from where you can get a tuk-tuk (80-100 baht) for the 6km journey to the Thai border.
-Insist the driver drop you at Thai Immigration and ignore the touts who will try to lure you into their travel agency to buy more expensive visas (don’t engage with them) and go directly to the official Thai Immigration Office to exit Thailand and then cross the road and walk down to the official Cambodian Visa Office to obtain your visa.
+11.35am; 48 baht/US$1.50; see the Thai Railways site for more details), from where you can get a tuk-tuk (80-100 baht) for the 6km journey to the Thailand-Cambodian border.
+Insist the driver drop you at Thai Immigration and ignore the touts who will try to lure you into their travel agency to buy more expensive visas.
+Go directly to Thai Immigration to exit Thailand and then cross the road and walk down to Cambodian Immigration.

-The 30-day visa currently costs US$30 for tourist visas and US$35 ordinary/business visas.
-You can organise an e-visa in advance though processing fees make these slightly more expensive.
-Once you have the visa continue through Cambodian Immigration to have your passport/visa stamped.
+The 30-day Cambodia visa currently costs US$30 for tourist visas and US$35 ordinary/business visas.
+You can also organise an e-visa in advance.

-From there, you can hop on a free government shuttle bus to Poipet’s main bus terminal (10 mins away) for a bus/mini-van/shared taxi ($4-5) to Battambang or have your hotel organise a car and driver (US$20) to meet you.
-Drivers also hang out near the roundabout after Immigration and take their chances.
-We have found drivers this way on numerous occasions.
+From Cambodian Immigration, you can hop on a free government shuttle bus to Poipet’s main bus terminal (10 mins away) for a bus/mini-van/shared taxi ($4-5) to Battambang but a far better option is to have your hotel organise a car and driver to meet you (US$20-35 depending on the vehicle).
+They will wait in the parking area near the roundabout outside the Immigration office.
+Drivers also hang out here and take their chances on finding customers.
+We have hired drivers this way on numerous occasions.

 During the wet season and early dry season when water levels are high you can also take a boat (departing at 7am, $25, 6-10 hours) between Siem Reap and Battambang, however, this is a love it or hate it experience.
 Those who enjoy it like to sit on the roof with a good book if the weather is fine and soak up the sunshine and breezes and take in river life.
 Those who hate it complain of unsafe boats, cramped seating, little luggage space, and boredom.